-There’s a song on Christian radio called, “Breathe” by Jonny Diaz that penetrates deeply every time I hear it come on.
-It hits me tender.
+I am not the kind of girl who likes to be still.
+However, there’s a song on Christian radio called, “Breathe” by Jonny Diaz that penetrates deeply every time I hear it come on.
+It hits me tenderly.
 It wrecks my world.
 I find the words incredibly relatable.
 I wonder how Jonny saw so perfectly into my little ole’ world.

 The first verse and chorus go like this…